Asterinos1/Neighbour-s-CPU-v2/README.md

 #### Features
 - A semi-functional FSM
-- Slow as hell
+- Very slow

 ### Part 1

-**The official CPU for neighbour's pc with 1 kb ram**
+**The official single-cycle CPU for neighbour's pc with 1 kb ram/rom**